moelholm/moelholm.github.io/_posts/2017-03-19-spring-boot-a-bit-more-cool-with-kotlin.md

 class Message(@Id val id: String, @NotNull val text: String)
 ```

 A one liner.
-It has two properties: <em>id</em> and <em>text</em>.
+It has two properties: `id` and `text`.
 It uses standard JPA annotations.
-So that's one of Kotlin's nice features: <em>properties</em> - see [kotlin-reference].
+So that's one of Kotlin's nice features: `properties` - see [kotlin-reference].
 Another, is the possibility to develop extremely compact class definitions.

 A JPA repository that can be used to perform CRUD operations on the entity: